-‘Rise’ Axed By NBC, Damon J Gillespie & Auli’i Cravalho React To Heartbreaking Cancellation After One Season
+‘Rise’ Axed By NBC, Damon J. Gillespie & Auli’i Cravalho React To Heartbreaking Cancellation After One Season

 In addition, Auli’I Cravalho, who plays theater student Lillette Suarez on the show, posted a video to thank fans for their support of Rise.
 The actress encouraged fans to find their voice and their own “sacred troupe.”

-Other Rise stars, including Amy Forsyth (Gwen Strickland on the show) and Mark Tallman (Detrell Thorne) posted lengthy messages to fans.
+Other Rise stars, including Amy Forsyth (Gwen Strickland on the show) and Mark Tallman (Detrell Thorne), posted lengthy messages to fans.
 You can see the tweets from the Rise cast below.

 Really speechless right now.